permaweb/permaweb-libs/README.md

 <details>
   <summary><strong>Parameters</strong></summary>

-- `args`: Profile details to update, structured similarly to `createProfile`.
+- `args`: Profile details to update, structured similarly to `createProfile`
-- `profileId`: The ID of the profile to update.
+- `profileId`: The ID of the profile to update
-- `wallet`: Wallet object for transaction signing.
+- `wallet`: Wallet object
-- `callback (optional)`: Function to log status during the update process.
+- `callback (optional)`: Callback function for client use

 </details>